watson/workload/README.md

   (overrules `options.headers`)
 - `body` - Entity body for `PATCH`, `POST` and `PUT` requests.
 Must be a `Buffer`, `String` or `ReadStream`.
-If `json` is true, then body must be a JSON-serializable object.
+If `json` is true, then body must be a JSON-serializable object
 - `json` - Sets body to JSON representation of value and adds `Content-type: application/json` header.
-Additionally, parses the response body as JSON.
+Additionally, parses the response body as JSON
 - For additional options, [see the options accepted by the request module](https://github.com/request/request#requestoptions-callback).